 The possession and use of alcohol is only permitted by those 21 or older in the privacy of their room/suite with no minors present.
 Minors may not be present when alcohol is open in the residence halls.

 During the third week of each semester, students are welcome to change rooms.
-Keep an eye out for announcements about the room change process or stop by the Housing Office to inquire.
+Keep an eye out for announcements about the room change process or stop by the housing office to inquire.

 When a contract is signed, it is for the full-term of the contract academic-year or the summer term.
 Mid- term contract cancellations are extremely rare and are guaranteed only if a resident marries during the contract term (marriage license required) or disassociates from the University (withdraw).
 A resident must complete a Contract Cancellation Request supported by written documentation.
-Contracts & Policy details can be found in section 13 of the Student Housing and Residence Life Contract.
-Student Housing and Residence Life will consider written requests for cancellation if a resident can demonstrate compelling and/or unanticipated medical or financial hardship arising after the contract was submitted (documentation required).
-Examples of this level hardship may include a severe automobile accident, proven bankruptcy, or Chapter 11.
+Contracts & Policy details can be found in section 13 of the Student Housing and Residence Education contract.
+Student Housing and Residence Education will consider written requests for cancellation if a resident can demonstrate compelling and/or unanticipated medical or financial hardship arising after the contract was submitted (documentation required).
+Examples of this level hardship may include a severe automobile accident, proven bankruptcy or Chapter 11.
 Signing another lease is not grounds for contract cancellation.
 A liquidated damages/cancellation fee applies.

 If you have specific questions about voter registration in Merced County, please visit their site for more details.

 Housing Services post charges based on the University billing cycle.
 Please visit the link below for University billing schedule.
 For questions regarding your posted housing and meal charges email email@example.com or call 209-228-2293.